-GoDaddy was created to be as simple to use as possible, and its design flexibility suffers as a result.
+With GoDaddy created to be as simple to use as possible, its design flexibility suffers as a result.
 Don’t expect much more than to be able to add basic elements to pre-coded template positions.
 Wix, however, has some of the best customization tools in the industry.
 You can drag elements into pixel-perfect position, add custom content, and tweak virtually every aspect of your site through its powerful editor.

-Wix comes with excellent analytics capabilities designed to help you monitor site traffic, actions, and more.
+It also comes with excellent analytics capabilities designed to help you monitor site traffic, actions, and more.
 You can track the number of visitors, where they come from, and what they do on your website through the built-in analytics dashboard.

-On the other hand, GoDaddy’s website statistics are quite limited.
+Conversely, GoDaddy’s website statistics are quite limited.
 You can track basic metrics such as visitor numbers, search engine rankings, and store sales, but you may find it lacking if you need advanced insights.

 GoDaddy vs Wix: Performance

 To compare the performance of GoDaddy vs Wix, we took a close look at the respective website builders' editing interfaces.

 GoDaddy has a beginner-friendly but simplistic editor which, while great for newcomers, certainly has a few flaws to be aware of.
 To start with, the template library is very small and the designs are quite basic.
 This means that there’s little choice when it comes to the general appearance of your site, making it hard to build something that’s truly personalized.